Create a slideshow from Powerpoint

 You can also include a quick intro or outro video in your slides!

-For more details on the stage directions, check out the stage directions reference.The media on this page includes images by Ragnar Vorel Fidelia Zheng, Leah Tardivel, David Hieb, Vlad Tchompalov, Kris-Mikael Krister, Prometey Sánchez Noskov on Unsplash
+For more details on the stage directions, check out the stage directions reference.The media on this page includes images and videos by Ragnar Vorel Fidelia Zheng, Leah Tardivel, David Hieb, Vlad Tchompalov, Kris-Mikael Krister, Prometey Sánchez Noskov on Unsplash